-Action 1.11 The action of supplemental academic programs for academic support will be increased to add courses and teachers as requested by our education partners and address all four core subjects with priority placement for low-income students according to our schoolwide Title 1 plan.
+Action 1.8 The action of supplemental school psychologists will be increased to include support staff needed to implement the 5-tier MTSS program which will provide added services to all students in both social-emotional learning and mental health services as well as academic programs for targeted areas according to data and goals.
+This action was requested by our education partners and addresses all four core subjects with priority placement for low-income students according to our schoolwide Title 1 plan.